 Think of taking your favorite croissant (flaky, crispy and slightly crunchy due to the walnuts), alternatively layering it in a blanket of figs and small scoops of mildly sour goat cheese, a sweet vinaigrette and a mild spring blend (where the arugula isn’t bitter by any means).

 The potato reminded me of a souffle (in presentation), the carrot puree made an illusion as if it were sweet potato pie filling), the strip sat in a puddle of red wine jus, a slight coating of caramelized sugar sand and droplets of alcoholic kool-aid.
 The beef cheek to me was the headliner of the two.
 If you notice, it didn’t need much from the accompanying flavors to melt into the dish, at least to me.

-After dinner, Charlie Palmer and crew ended the evening by thanking all of us (staff included) with the whole experience.
-For anyone, who’s into fine dining you would think there’s a definitive line of conservatism (or even touch of pretentiousness and corporate attitude exhibited) specifically within these parts of Irvine/Costa Mesa area as opposed to the robust food and drink culture of Los Angeles and various pockets of OC.
+After dinner, Charlie Palmer and crew ended the evening by thanking all of us (staff included) for the whole experience.
+For anyone who’s into fine dining, you would think there’s a definitive line of conservatism (or even touch of pretentiousness and corporate attitude exhibited), specifically within these parts of Irvine/Costa Mesa area as opposed to the robust food and drink culture of Los Angeles and various pockets of OC.
 Mr. Palmer said it best when he explained during our short interview,

 “Serving people and taking care of people, food is such a huge part of that… making people feel comfortable…”- Charlie Palmer; Chef and Owner of Charlie Palmer Restaurant Group